janlelis/unicode-display_width/README.md

-Basic/Single Emoji character without Variation Selector   | No special handling Basic/Single Emoji character with VS15 (Text)             | No special handling Basic/Single Emoji character with VS16 (Emoji)            | 2 or East Asian Width (see table below) Single Emoji character with Skin Tone Modifier            | 2 Skin Tone Modifier used in isolation or with invalid base | 2 if Emoji mode is configured to `:rgi` / `:rgi_at` Emoji Sequence                                            | 2 if Emoji belongs to configured Emoji set (see table below)
+Basic/Single Emoji character without Variation Selector   | No special handling Basic/Single Emoji character with VS15 (Text)             | No special handling Basic/Single Emoji character with VS16 (Emoji)            | 2 or East Asian Width (see table below) Single Emoji character with Skin Tone Modifier            | 2 unless Emoji mode is `:none` or `vs16` Skin Tone Modifier used in isolation or with invalid base | 2 if Emoji mode is `:rgi` / `:rgi_at` Emoji Sequence                                            | 2 if Emoji belongs to configured Emoji set (see table below)

 #### Emoji Modes